jtruzzi/news-api-demo/README.md

 ## NEWS API Demo

-### To run this site you need to have nodejs installed and run these commands in the terminal.
+### To run this site you need to have nodejs installed and run these commands in your terminal.

 #### Clone the repository